 Board of Directors

 Directors reflect the diversity of the PC(USA) community.
-No more than 40 percent of them may be teaching elders, to avoid any appearance of undue influence by individuals who may benefit personally from plan decisions.
+No more than 40 percent of them may be ministers of the Word and Sacrament, to avoid any appearance of undue influence by individuals who may benefit personally from plan decisions.
 The remaining Directors must be, throughout their terms, lay members of the Church.

 The Board’s senior management composes the Executive Team.
 The team is charged with